ms-iot/content/en-US/win10/SupportedInterfaces.md

 </style>

 # {{page.title}}
 Windows 10 IoT Core supports a variety of peripheral interfaces and protocols, including support for common busses like I2C, UART, USB, and more.
+This page lists known supported peripherals and is current as of the latest RTM release.
+Specific entries may only work on Insider releases and will be noted as such.

 Browse, search, and filter, peripherals that are known to be supported on Windows 10 IoT Core devices.
 You can also contribute to this list on GitHub by clicking the "Contribute" links.